 Customer Contracts.
 The Services shall be provided to Customers on terms and conditions that are determined by IBC, in accordance with any applicable regulations.
 ADILAS shall have no obligation to determine such terms and conditions and ADILAS shall have no obligation to deal directly with Customers or for any customer service activities for or in respect of Customers.
 IBC shall not make any representations or warranties on behalf of ADILAS or in any way bind or attempt to bind ADILAS contractually or otherwise with any Customer(s).

 Restrictions.
-IBC shall not (and shall not authorize any third party to): (a) modify, translate, reverse engineer, decompile, disassemble, create competitive software functionality or create derivative works based on the Services; (b) circumvent any user limits or other timing, use or functionality restrictions built into the Services; (c) remove any proprietary notices, labels, or marks from the Services (except to the extent IBC is so permitted to for the purposes of re-branding the Services); (d) frame or mirror any content forming part of the Services; (e) sell or other wise use customer data for any reason.
+IBC shall not (and shall not authorize any third party to): (a) modify, translate, reverse engineer, decompile, disassemble, create competitive software functionality or create derivative works based on the Services; (b) circumvent any user limits or other timing, use or functionality restrictions built into the Services; (c) remove any proprietary notices, labels, or marks from the Services (except to the extent IBC is so permitted to for the purposes of re-branding the Services); (d) frame or mirror any content forming part of the Services; (e) sell or other wise use Customer data for any reason unless approved by the Customer.

 Ownership and Proprietary Rights.
 ADILAS and its suppliers and/or licensors own and shall retain all right, title and interest (including without limitation all patent rights, copyrights, trademark rights, trade secret rights and other intellectual property rights), in and to the Services.
 IBC agrees that only ADILAS shall have the right to maintain, enhance or otherwise modify the Services.
 If IBC provides ADILAS with reports of defects in the Services or proposes or suggests any changes or modifications (collectively “Feedback”), ADILAS shall have the right to use and exploit such Feedback including, without limitation, the incorporation of such Feedback into ADILAS’s software products and/or services, including, without limitation, the Services, without any obligation to IBC.
 Except as expressly set forth in this Section 2, ADILAS reserves all rights and grants IBC no licenses of any kind, whether by implication, estoppel, or otherwise.